Dataframe#

 One or multiple

-object(s) or column name(s) (str
+Columnobject(s) or column name(s) (str)A list of

-objects or column names (str
+Columnobjects or column names (str)

 Examples